Insurance Appeal Information for High Epinephrine Cost / Denial of Coverage

 Patients may file an appeal if an insurer:

-- denies a request for coverage or payment of a prescription that a patient thinks he should be able to get;
+- denies a request for coverage or payment of a prescription that a patient believes is appropriate;

 - denies payment for a prescription that a patient has already received;